 Restore an archived space

-- Click Spaces in the Confluence top navigation.
+- Select Spaces in the Confluence top navigation.

-- Click View all spaces at the bottom of the dropdown to go to the Space Directory.
+- Select View all spaces at the bottom of the dropdown to go to the Space Directory.

-Find your space and click the "i" info icon on the right next to the star.
+Find your space and click the "i" info icon to the right of the star.

 Change the Status field from “Archived” to “Current.”